-Filipinos headed to the polls on Monday in a vote that is expected to strengthen President Rodrigo Duterte's grip on power, opening the way for him to deliver on pledges to restore the death penalty and rewrite the constitution.
+MANILA: The Philippines voted in polls Monday expected to tighten President Rodrigo Duterte’s hold on power, opening a way for him to deliver on pledges to restore the death penalty and advance his effort to rewrite the constitution, reports AFP.

-He wants to bring back capital punishment for drug-related crimes as part of a deadly crackdown on narcotics in which thousands of suspects and drug addicts have already been killed.
+He wants to bring back capital punishment for drug-related crimes as part of his narcotics crackdown, in which thousands of alleged pushers and users have already been killed by police.

-"I voted for many of the candidates endorsed by President Duterte because his government is doing its job," said Myrna Cruz, 51.
+“I voted for many of the candidates endorsed by President Duterte because his government is doing its job,” voter Myrna Cruz, 51, told AFP in Manila.

 Winning a Senate majority, something that independent national surveys indicate is well within reach, would give Duterte legislative backing for his anti-crime proposals and his plan to rewrite the constitution.

-The opposition warns that could lead to the single-term limit for the presidency being lifted, allowing him to seek re-election despite his repeated statements that he would stand down at the end of his mandate.
+The opposition warns constitutional change could lead to the single-term limit for the presidency being lifted, allowing Duterte to prolong his rule despite his repeated statements that he would stand down at the end of his mandate.

-It would also allow him to expand his contentious anti-drug crackdown by bringing back the death penalty, a pledge that the UN Human Rights Council said gave it "deep alarm".
+It would also allow him to expand his internationally condemned anti-drug crackdown by bringing back the death penalty, a pledge that the UN Human Rights Council said caused it “deep alarm”.

-The 74-year-old hit the campaign trail to get his supporters in the Senate, giving two-hour speeches at late-night rallies and routinely insulting their opponents - calling one a "faggot" and accusing another of working for communist guerrillas.
+Duterte, 74, hit the campaign trail to get his supporters into the Senate, giving two-hour speeches at late-night rallies and routinely insulting opponents.

-Even if the presidential term limit is not lifted, the Duterte family looks well-placed to continue its reign.
+Even if the presidential term limit is not lifted, the Duterte family looks well-placed to prolong its political power.

-The president's daughter Sara - being eyed by some as the president's potential successor in the 2022 vote - is running to keep her post as mayor in its southern bailiwick of Davao city.
+The president’s daughter Sara—eyed by some as the president’s potential successor in the 2022 vote—is running to keep her post as mayor in its southern bailiwick of Davao city.

-Her younger brother Sebastian is seeking, unopposed, the city's vice-mayoral seat, while Duterte's eldest son Paolo is standing for a seat in the lower House of Representatives.
+Her younger brother Sebastian is running unopposed for the city’s vice-mayoral seat, while Duterte’s eldest son Paolo is standing for a seat in the lower House of Representatives.